arian-askari/RelevanceCAT/README.md

 ## Conclusion

-We are excited to introduce these enhanced minilm models, which offer a spectrum of options for users with varying needs and access to different score types.
-Whether you seek a straightforward upgrade or the utmost effectiveness through score injection, our minilm-v3 models are here to empower your natural language processing tasks.
+We are excited to introduce these enhanced MiniLM models, which offer a spectrum of options for users with varying needs and access to different score types.
+Whether you seek a straightforward upgrade or the utmost effectiveness through score injection, our MiniLM-v3 models are here to empower your natural language processing tasks.
 We invite you to explore these models and select the one that best suits your requirements.